rsnpj/notes-site/notes/Year_3/Codes_and_Cryptography/Data_Compression/Huffman_Coding.md

 ## Binary Huffman code

-The key is to construct a tree where the leaves correspond to symbols in $\mathscr{X}$ and the paths from the root to the leaves gives the codewords
+[^1]The key is to construct a tree where the leaves correspond to symbols in $\mathscr{X}$ and the paths from the root to the leaves gives the codewords

+[^1]: Huffman, D.A., 1952.
+A method for the construction of minimum-redundancy codes.
+Proceedings of the IRE, 40(9), pp.1098-1101.

 The tree is constructed iteratively.
 Suppose $\mathscr{X}=\{x_1,...,x_n\}$ with $p_1\geqslant .... \geqslant p_n$